SAUDI ARABIA BIRDING TOUR: DETAILED ITINERARY

 Saudi Arabia: Day 6 From the highlands we will move down to the hot and humid Red Sea cost at Jazan (or Jizan), where we will stay for three nights.
 We will arrive in time for some exploration this afternoon.

-Saudi Arabia: Days 7-8 During our time on the Red Sea coast we will be especially on the lookout in particular for the range-restricted White-cheeked and Saunders’s Terns, which both occur here during the breeding season, as well as White-eyed Gull (an endemic breeder on the islands of the Red Sea), the very special, monotypic Crab-plover and locally breeding Sooty Falcons.
+Saudi Arabia: Days 7-8 During our time on the Red Sea coast we will take a boat trip to look for the range-restricted White-cheeked and Saunders’s Terns, which both occur here during the breeding season, as well as White-eyed Gull (an endemic breeder on the islands of the Red Sea), the monotypic Crab-plover and the locally breeding Sooty Falcon.

 In the coastal mangroves, we will be looking for the very localized population of the ‘Mangrove White-eye’ that is restricted to the mangroves along Saudi Arabia’s Red Sea coast and the mangrove breeding avicenniae form of the European Reed Warbler that could be split as Mangrove Reed Warbler.
 Clamorous Reed Warbler is also common here and if we are fortunate, we will find Collared Kingfisher.